0xa3k5/web3icons/README.md

 [List of all the available exchanges](https://github.com/0xa3k5/web3icons/blob/main/docs/icons.md#exchanges)

-Crypto exchanges, react components are prefixed with `Exchange` followed by the PascalCase name of the wallet. `ExchangeBybit`, `ExchangePancakeSwap`, `ExchangeBalancer`
+Crypto exchanges, react components are prefixed with `Exchange` followed by the PascalCase name of the exchange. `ExchangeBybit`, `ExchangePancakeSwap`, `ExchangeBalancer`

 ```jsx
 import {